Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Signature Cocktails and Non-Alcoholic Drinks to Pair With Your Menu

 A thoughtful drink menu ties your entire reception together and gives guests something to post about.
-According to The Knot, 41 signature cocktail ideas are recommended for weddings, including 8 non-alcoholic options like aguas frescas and fresh juice bars.
+The Knot recommends 41 signature cocktail ideas for weddings, including 8 non-alcoholic options like aguas frescas and fresh juice bars.

 Don’t skip the mocktails.
-According to Ritual Zero Proof, 30% of modern weddings now feature zero-proof drinks, and your sober, pregnant, or simply not-drinking guests will genuinely appreciate the effort.
+As Ritual Zero Proof notes, 30% of modern weddings now feature zero-proof drinks, and your sober, pregnant, or simply not-drinking guests will genuinely appreciate the effort.

 Cocktail ideas that pair with beach menus: